adriangalera/docs/docs/Hacking/HTB Academy/Introduction to Purple team.md

 `C:\Windows\System32\winevt\Logs\Microsoft-Windows-Sysmon%4Operational.evtx`

+Event ID 1 in sysmon logs are events for process creation.

 - Command Line Logging

 Command Line Logging captures information about processes and their command-line arguments, which is useful for detecting suspicious activity, such as unauthorized execution of commands.
 The relevant Windows event ID is 4688 (A new process has been created).
 These can be seen in Windows Event Log, Sysmon and JonMon.